davekinkead/philosophy/Defining the demos.md

 "All might subscribe to the democratic process because it gives weight to their preferences.
 They may lose on any given decision, but at least they have a chance of winning next time." p289

-"Democratic arrange- ments are one form of social interaction that impose particular costs on particular agents on particular occasions, but can be justified because in general they are beneficial to all." p289
+"Democratic arrangements are one form of social interaction that impose particular costs on particular agents on particular occasions, but can be justified because in general they are beneficial to all." p289

 "Agents normally face limits on what they can permissibly do.
 I cannot simply push past you because I am in a rush, for example.
 Similar limits apply also to collective agents." p289 - this strikes me as a completely incorrect assumption.
 What can't I push past you, what makes it wrong?